mindspore-lab/mindcv/README.md

 - 2022/09/13
 1. Add Adan optimizer (experimental)

+### How to Contribute

+We appreciate all contributions including issues and PRs to make MindCV better.

+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guideline.

 ### License

 This project is released under the [Apache License 2.0](LICENSE.md).

-### Feedbacks and Contact

-The dynamic version is still under development, if you find any issue or have an idea on new features, please don't hesitate to contact us via [issue](https://github.com/mindlab-ai/mindcv/issues).

 ### Acknowledgement

 MindCV is an open source project that welcome any contribution and feedback.
 We wish that the toolbox and benchmark could serve the growing research community by providing a flexible as well as standardized toolkit to reimplement existing methods and develop their own new computer vision methods.

-### Contributing

-We appreciate all contributions to improve MindCV.
-Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guideline.

 ### Citation